STAR-Research/18-847B-F22/README.md

 * Q: May I form a project group of two or four? </br> A: No. We will have project groups of three only.
 * Q: Will I get feedback on my paper reviews? </br> A: The TA will provide feedback on almost each paper review.
 The professor will provide feedback in three phases: initial, mid-point, and final.
 During each class, the professor will discuss paper reviews that stood out.
 * Q: How do I start critiquing a paper? </br> A: Everything in engineering is about the "T" word --- the "Trade-off".
 A good way to start is by analyzing the trade-off the paper makes.
 For example, to improve performance, what did the paper compromise?
 Power?
 Security?
 How bad can this be?
+* Q: How long should my paper review be? </br> A: We judge the review on its quality rather than the length.
+The expectation is to make a couple of solid points each for strengths, weaknesses, comments, and questions.
 * Q: I feel anxious about speaking up in class.
 How can I still get a good participation score? </br> A: Please speak to the instructor during office hours.
 We are happy to accommodate your specific needs.
 * Q: Would it be possible to not present a paper I was assigned? </br> A: Unfortunately not.
 All paper presentation assignments are final.
 If you have an extenuating circumstance and have a classmate who is willing to swap a paper presentation with you, we are happy to accommodate this.
 * Q: I'm not sure how to pick my project topic. </br> A: Please look at the list of potential projects.
 Then, attend office hours to discuss your interests with the instructor.
 We will work together to find the project that is the right fit for you.